 Our Meerkat Tour

-For us it was clear from the beginning that we had to see meerkats in South Africa as well as the “Big Five”.
-We had decided for the tour of Meerkat Adventures, because both the good evaluations in the net and the offered combination package with the De Zeekoe guest farm represented the best combination for us.
+It was clear from the beginning that we had to see meerkats in South Africa and the “Big Five”.
+We had decided on the tour of Meerkat Adventures because the good evaluations on the net and the offered combination package with the De Zeekoe guest farm represented the best combination for us.

-The tour starts in the morning at sunrise about 10 minutes from the De Zeekoe guest farm.
-Meeting point is a parking lot at the R62 from where you drive another 10 minutes to the meerkat spot.
-The signage is reasonable and on Google Maps one can trust also only conditionally.
-The group size is 15 – 20 persons.
+The tour starts at sunrise, about 10 minutes from the De Zeekoe guest farm.
+Meeting point is a parking lot at the R62, from where you drive another 10 minutes to the meerkat spot.
+The signage is reasonable, and on Google Maps one can also trust only conditionally.
+The group size is 15–20 persons.

 It’s nice to see the lead animal leaving the building first and sounding out the situation, followed by the rest of the herd.
-The whole thing takes about 30 minutes, then the meerkats move on to look for food.
-For us it was a great experience, which made us forget getting up early very quickly.
+The whole thing takes about 30 minutes, and then the meerkats move on to look for food.

 It doesn’t always have to be the big five.
-A visit to the “Shy Five”, among which the meerkats are also worthwhile.
-And in Oudtshoorn you will find the ideal place during your trip to South Africa.
+A visit to the “Shy Five”, among the meerkats, is also worthwhile.
+And in Oudtshoorn, you will find the ideal place during your trip to South Africa.

 What were your experiences with the meerkats like?
 Did you like Oudtshoorn as much as we did?